 - Platform.
 This is the area where passengers stand or sit.

 - Lights.
-Low-voltage LED overhead lights ensure clear visibility any time of day.
+Low-voltage overhead LED lights ensure clear visibility any time of day.

 - Controls.
 Push-and-hold buttons enable the cabin to move up and down.
 Emergency stop, alarm, and light switches are also located within the cabin.